z80/blender_cloning_helper/README.md

 ### 9. Texture paint the object using automatic stencil image tool.

-**No artistic skills? - not a problem!
-Math can help you create perfect copies of people and objects using a referance video!**

 Use aligned camera views in texture paint mode and "Align stencil" button to create a texture paint stencil textured aligned with camera views.
 Unfortunatelly, in Blender I only can reliably position the stencil texture but not always scale it precisely.
 It might be a bug in Blender itself.
 For that use "Stencil scale adjustment" edit together with "Align stencil" button.
 As soon as image and stencil image outlines match, you can start painting.